pyconau/2021-website/data/Page/backstage.md

 You'll gain access to both Discord and Venueless through your ticket!
 The order confirmation screen has all the links you need to get in.

-* **If you haven't redeemed your ticket yet**, look for an email with the subject *[PyConline AU 2020] Your speaker ticket for PyConline AU 2020*, sent around <time datetime="2020-08-19T23:00:00+0930">Wednesday 19 August, 11pm ACST</time>.
+* **If you haven't redeemed your ticket yet**, look for an email with the subject *[PyConline AU 2020] Your speaker ticket for PyConline AU 2020*, sent around TODO ADD DATE>.
 Then, follow the prompts to redeem your ticket.
 * **If you have redeemed your ticket already**, look for an email with the subject *[PyConline AU 2020] Your order*, sent around the time you redeemed it.